Last updated: March 7, 2026

 3. Types of Cup and Handle Patterns

 While the core structure of this pattern remains the same, it can appear in different contexts and timeframes.
-Understanding these variations helps traders adapt their strategy to different market conditions.
+Understanding these variations helps traders adapt their strategy to specific market conditions and asset classes.

 Types of cup and handle chart patterns